 Catherine Man, B.A, M.A.

-Catherine Man is a part-time instructional designer with extensive experience in website and user design.
+Catherine Man is an instructional designer with extensive experience in website design.
 She has a MA in Instructional Technology and Media from Teachers College at Columbia University, as well as a BA from Barnard College.
 Prior to joining the EdTech team, she was a researcher and program evaluator in the public school sector.
 In addition to supporting Hostos faculty with developing courses through the Online Initiative, she is primarily responsible for updating the Online Learning website.

 Faculty Learning Commons Staff